jappeace/jappeaceApplication/content/server-side-rendering-reflex.md

 but we make sure to first put it in `writeReadDom`.
-This ensures that the `IniState` is the actual `IniState` from the server and not the one we hardcoded in the executable to make the compiler happy.
+This ensures that the `IniState` is the actual `IniState` from the server and not the one we hardcoded in the executable to make the compiler happy[^nohappy].
 This `iniDyn` then gets used for the `loginWidget` which returns a `loginEvt`.
 If the event fires it has a user,